Interconectando/Guide-to-Install-Frappe-ERPNext-in-Ubuntu-22.04-LTS/README.md

 ```
 sudo apt install python3-dev python3-venv -y
 ```
-### STEP 5 Install setuptools and pip (Python's Package Manager).
+### STEP 5 Install setuptools, pip and etc. (Python's Package Manager).
-Setuptools is a collection of enhancements to the Python distutils that allow developers to more easily build and distribute Python packages, especially ones that have dependencies on other packages.
-Packages built and distributed using setuptools look to the user like ordinary Python packages based on the distutils.
+Setuptools is a collection of enhancements to the Python distutils, allowing developers to more easily build and distribute Python packages, especially those that have dependencies on other packages.
+Packages built and distributed using setuptools appear to the user as ordinary Python packages based on the distutils.

 Pip is a package manager for Python.
 It's a tool that allows you to install and manage additional libraries and dependencies that are not distributed as part of the standard library.

+Rest are the weasyprint dependencies.
 ```
-sudo apt install python3-setuptools python3-pip -y
+sudo apt install python3-setuptools python3-pip python3-wheel python3-cffi libcairo2 libpango1.0-0 libpangocairo-1.0-0 libgdk-pixbuf2.0-0 libffi-dev shared-mime-info -y
 ```
 ### STEP 6 Install Redis server
 Redis can be used to process and analyze data in memory, this is prerequisite for ERPNext.